 Notre Dame Cathedral

-Located in the heart of Saigon, the majesty and magnificence of Notre Dame Cathedral make everyone burst into wonder at its beauty.
-It was built in an extremely unique European-Romanesque style.
-All of the bricks and tiles are brought from France.
-And on each brick, there are also the names of the units that have been produced.
-Thanks to the high-quality construction materials, after hundreds of years, this historical monument in Ho Chi Minh City still retains its integrity.
-Currently, Notre Dame Cathedral is in the process of being remodelled, visitors can only take pictures, visit the outside and not enter the church.
+Located in the heart of Saigon, Notre Dame Cathedral’s majesty and magnificence leave everyone in awe of its beauty.
+It was built in a distinctive European Romanesque style.
+All bricks and tiles are sourced from France.
+Each brick also lists the units produced.
+Thanks to high-quality construction materials, this historical monument in Ho Chi Minh City has retained its integrity for hundreds of years.

 Address: 01 Cong Xa Paris, Sai Gon Ward.